The Arcane Fracture

 July 7, 2025 MDT - September 14, 2025 MDT

 Flippy here: The Arcane Fracture (Jul 7–Sep 14) staggers through mid-saga chaos.
 Join rift leagues, claim glowing tags, and make my clipboard feel something.
-Late Wielders welcome! 🔮🌀
+Late Wielders welcome—yes, even you with the tree-magnet putter. 🔮🌀

 Series Overview